 Best time to visit: October, November

-Suggested Read: Honeymoon In Seychelles: An Affair To Remember In 2020!
+Suggested Read: Honeymoon In Seychelles: An Affair To Remember

 If you are traveling with kids, be sure to plan a visit to the aquarium area, Desroches.
 PasseTambi and Madam Zabre are the ideal spots to see stingrays, turtles, and colorful reef fish.
 There are close to 14 classified sites and mysterious labyrinths of unique caves, that make way for a great diving experience.